T-Kozhukhov/CCCpy/README.md

 Pybind11 is included as part of the repo.

 ## Compiling the Python Binary
+The python binary is designed to be compiled via CMake.
+It is strongly recommended to build in a build directory, such as the following:

 TODO: Write guide entry on how to compile the Python Binary

 ## Usage and Tutorial